bimdata/javascript-api-client/docs/ModelApi.md

 ### HTTP request headers

-- **Content-Type**: application/json, application/x-www-form-urlencoded, multipart/form-data
+- **Content-Type**: Not defined
 - **Accept**: Not defined

 ## removeElementPropertySetPropertyDefinitionUnit

-> removeElementPropertySetPropertyDefinitionUnit(cloudPk, elementUuid, id, modelPk, projectPk, propertyPk, propertydefinitionPk, propertysetPk, unitRequest)
+> removeElementPropertySetPropertyDefinitionUnit(cloudPk, elementUuid, id, modelPk, projectPk, propertyPk, propertydefinitionPk, propertysetPk)

 Remove a Unit from a Definition